Get Help

 How to Know if Your Account is Compromised

-• Can’t login to your account because hacker changed the password or it’s clearly disabled or locked
+• You are unable to login to your account because hacker changed the password or it’s clearly disabled or locked

-• Can’t send email to external addresses because Microsoft blocked it
+• You are unable to send email to external addresses because Microsoft blocked it

-• Notice missing emails or returned undelivered emails
+• You notice missing emails or returned undelivered emails

-• Find an unknown forwarding email or deleting email rule in place
+• You find an unknown forwarding email or deleting email rule in place

-• See multiple unknown sent items appear in the “Sent Items” folder
+• You see multiple unknown sent items appear in the “Sent Items” folder